Jurassic Park (franchise): Jurassic World Camp Cretaceous (2020–2022)

 Jurassic World Camp Cretaceous is a CGI-animated series that premiered globally on Netflix on September 18, 2020.
 It ran for five seasons and 49 episodes, concluding on July 21, 2022.
 It is a joint project between Netflix, Universal Studios, Amblin Entertainment and DreamWorks Animation.
 Scott Kreamer and Lane Lueras are the showrunners, and executive produce the series with Spielberg, Marshall, and Trevorrow, while Zack Stentz serves as consulting producer.
 The series is set during the events of Jurassic World and the opening scenes of Jurassic World: Fallen Kingdom, and is about six teenagers attending an adventure camp on Isla Nublar.
 When the park's dinosaurs escape, the teenagers are stranded and must work together to escape the island.
 The voice cast includes Paul-Mikél Williams, Jenna Ortega, Ryan Potter, Raini Rodriguez, Sean Giambrone, Kausar Mohammed, Jameela Jamil, and Glen Powell.
 An interactive special, titled Hidden Adventure, debuted a few months after the series ended.

 Jurassic World: Chaos Theory (2024–2025)

 Jurassic World: Chaos Theory, an animated sequel series to Camp Cretaceous, was released on Netflix on May 24, 2024.
 It ran for four seasons and 39 episodes, concluding on November 20, 2025.
-It is set between the events of Jurassic World: Fallen Kingdom and Jurassic World Dominion.
+It is set before and during the events of Jurassic World Dominion.
 Most of the voice actors reprised their roles, although Potter and Ortega were recast.

 Future series

-Jurassic World: Explorers (2025)
+Jurassic World: Explorers (TBA)

-Jurassic World: Explorers is an upcoming preschool children's animated series based off of the Jurassic World trilogy with a release time of somewhere in 2025.
+Jurassic World: Explorers is an upcoming preschool children's animated series based on the Jurassic World trilogy.